nolimitmaliq/f25-cisc474-individual/apps/docs/public/Outline.md

     - As an instructor, I want to set deadlines, late policies, and grading rubrics so that course expectations are clear.
     - As an instructor, I want to post announcements and updates so that all students stay informed.
     - As an instructor, I want to post student submission
-    - As an instructor, I want to have a centralized view of my students submissions.
     - As an instructor, I want to have assignments that satisfy the learning objective

 ### Administrators: